diba-lab/sleep_loss_hippocampal_replay/README.md

 ![Example Image](replay_events_screenshot.png)

 Each panel depicts all PBE events from NSD (top) and SD (bottom) sessions.
 Each panel shows events that were categorized as continuous (brown dots) and non-continuous (blue dots).
+Hovering your mouse pointer on top a data point will show posterior probabililty matrix depicting probabilities of each location (along the yaxis) across time (along the xaxis).